Shlokkzz/POPL-MileStone-2-Enhancing-Numerical-Computing-with-Rust/doc/readme.md

 * Unit Tests: Writing tests for individual components to ensure their functionality.
 * Integration and End-to-End Tests: Verifying the interactions and behaviors between components and the system as a whole.

-* Testing component is placed locally and there is no databased invloved.
+* Testing component is placed locally and there is no database invloved.